- Scientific name: Capros aper

 Rod and Line Catches

 The small size of boarfish means that there is little edible flesh available, and the unusual shape means that filleting is difficult.
 For these reasons boar fish have been ignored as a commercial fish and those large enough to be caught in trawls are usually discarded as bycatch or used to bait crab and lobster pots.
-However, recent years (and the decline of more common food fish such as the Big Five) have seen commercial fishing companies looking into exploiting boar fish commercially.
-As this article explains Irish fishing companies are looking to increase catches of boar fish and mince and tin the fish for export to Asia or Africa where a species like this would be easier to market and sell – a perfect example of fishing down the food chain.
+However, recent years have seen commercial fishing companies looking into exploiting boar fish commercially in order to process this species into fishmeal – a perfect example of fishing down the food chain.